anerv/dk_network_analysis/docs/how-to.md

 * A polygon data set with the Danish municipal boundaries
 * A polygon data set with socio-economic data on population density, income etc.
 * A polygon data set with areas classified as urban.
+* A raster data set with a population density grid.

 ### Road network data